+While the information provided in this post is free, we also sell tours at very reasonable prices.
 When sightseeing in Rome, don’t go at it alone.
 Join our knowledgeable English-speaking guides on one of our many best-selling Rome tours.
 Experience the Colosseum, Vatican Museums and much more in complete detail.
 See for yourself why we’ve earned thousands of five-star reviews on TripAdvisor.
 Furthermore, for the ultimate experience, book a Vatican Gold Tour.
 Enter an entire hour and a half before the general public and witness the Sistine Chapel with NO CROWDS!

 Where is Castel Gandolfo?

 Just 12 miles from Rome and seated on a rocky perch above the turquoise waters of the pristine Lake Albano, Castel Gandolfo is a tiny village clustered around the Papal Palace and the extraordinary Barberini Gardens.
 One of several historic towns located in the Alban Hills dominated by beautiful villas, Castel Gandolfo is a far cry from the heat and crowds of Rome.
 And getting to the Pope’s summer residence is half the fun – the train ride rolls right through the scenic countryside outside Rome.